Last Updated: 5/22/23 | May 22nd, 2023

 Not surprisingly, it’ll take some time to see it all.
 And there are so many nooks and crannies to explore that it’s easy to get lost.

-Here is my suggested itinerary on how to visit the best restaurants, sites, and activities in Tokyo:
+To help you plan your trip, here is my suggested itinerary on how to visit the best restaurants, sites, and activities in Tokyo:

 Tokyo Itinerary Highlights